cs24m111/JupyterAdv/README.md

 Install each module at a time.\
 First create a conda environment.\
 Install yarn, pip, nodejs using conda install package_manager_name.\
-Install jupyter lab using conda install -c conda-forge jupyterlab.\
+Install jupyter lab using conda install jupyterlab.\
 Make sure this are installed.\
-For all modules install necessary jupyter lab versions as specified in dependencies and devdependencies in package.json files of all modules.
+For all modules install necessary jupyter lab versions - 4.4.1

 # JupyterAdv Part 1 -
  This gives advanced features part of JupyterAdv.\